Basic Information about Poland

 Higher Education Institutions

-The Higher Education Institutions (HEIs) in Poland are divided into state (public) and private (non-public) institutions.
-There are two main categories of higher education institutions: university-type and non-university institutions.
-In the university-type HEIs, at least one unit is authorised to confer the academic degree of Doctor (PhD), i.e. offers at least one doctoral programme.
+non-university institutions.
+In the university-type HEIs, at least one unit is authorised to confer the academic degree of Doctor (

 Structure of studies in Poland